isc-projects/kea/doc/guide/api.rst

        }
    }

-Note the ip-address, client-id, next-server, server-hostname and boot-file-name are IPv4 specific. duid, ip-addresses and prefixes are IPv6 specific.
+Note that ip-address, client-id, next-server, server-hostname, and boot-file-name are IPv4-specific. duid, ip-addresses, and prefixes are IPv6-specific.

 Response syntax: